The Role of Artificial Intelligence in Contract Management

 Even modern CLM software feels a bit like digging through an enormous file cabinet, especially when you're only partly sure that the document you need is inside.
 Traditionally, most CLM applications have had only limited search capabilities that require strict parameters for the query to successfully find the requested document.

 Now, any search functionality worth its salt needs to deal with what AI researchers call the "Paris Hilton problem," in which the search engine needs to determine whether the user is looking for hotel rooms in France or news about the socialite heiress.
-AI can drastically improve CLM database searches using techniques from natural language processing, and information about users themselves, in order to better understand the meaning and context of each search.
+AI can drastically improve searches in CLM software's contract repository using techniques from natural language processing, and information about users themselves, in order to better understand the meaning and context of each search.

 Not only is keeping previous contracts a legal requirement, it also makes business sense to hang on to them so that you can analyze them and learn from your past experience.
 The same fact holds true, of course, when discussing computers instead of humans.